GRCDEV/ArduSim/help/development.md

 * **api**.
 This is the most important package for the developer and it includes the following elements:
     * *pojo*.
 Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in UTM, geographic or screen frame...
     * *WaypointReachedListener.java* interface.
 Any protocol implementing this class can perform actions when the multicopter reaches a waypoint of the current mission (example available in MBCAP protocol, class BeaconingThread).
     * *Copter.java*.
-Includes methods to gather flight information from the multicopter or perform actions, like changing the flight mode, as explained in detail in "[5.2 UAV control](#markdown-header-52-uav-control)" section.
+Includes methods to gather flight information from the multicopter or perform actions over it, like changing the flight mode, as explained in detail in "[5.2 UAV control](#markdown-header-52-uav-control)" section.
     * *GUI.java*.
 Includes methods to update the GUI and/or console during the protocol execution, as explained in detail in "[5.3 GUI integration](#markdown-header-53-gui-integration)" section.
     * *Tools.java*.
 Includes methods to coordinate the execution of the protocol with the simulator, transform coordinates between different frames, and load missions among other utilities, as explained in detail in "[5.4 Available utilities](#markdown-header-54-available-utilities)" section.
     * *files*.
 This package includes resources used when ArduSim is used as a Simulator.
 * **... (protocols packages)**

 Each new protocol must be selfcontained in an independent package.
-This way, the protocol code will be fully independent from ArduSim code, making it easyly understandable for other programmers.
+This way, the protocol code will be fully independent from ArduSim code, making it easy to update ArduSim to a new version, and easyly understandable for other programmers.

 Several protocols have been already included in ArduSim:

 * **None**.
 Completed.
 Mission based.
 This protocol simply makes the multicopters to follow a planned mission.
 * **MBCAP**.
 Completed.
 Mission based.
-It avoids collisions among multicopters that are following a planned mission, as explained in the paper "MBCAP: Mission Based Collision Avoidance Protocol for UAVs (doi: 10.1109/AINA.2018.00090)", presented in the conference "Advanced Information Networking and Applications (AINA 2018)".
+It avoids collisions among multicopters that are following a planned mission, as explained in the paper [MBCAP: Mission Based Collision Avoidance Protocol for UAVs](http://dx.doi.org/10.1109/AINA.2018.00090), presented in the "Advanced Information Networking and Applications (AINA 2018)" conference.
 * **Swarm protocol**.
 Almost completed.
 Swarm based.
 It makes a swarm to follow a mission stored in one of them while keeping the formation stable.
 Furthermore, the takeoff of all the multicopters is safe until forming up in flight.
 * **Chemotaxis**.
 Almost completed.
 Single multicopter.
 It enables a multicopter to dynamically move around an area looking for a hotspot using a sensor (e.g. heat on wildfires, pollution peaks,...).
 * **Follow Me**.
 In progress.
 Swarm based.
 A swarm follows a multicopter that is manually controlled by a pilot.